 The rubric you choose should relate directly to the outcomes you seek from the reflection.
-Here are two sample rubrics that assess students' ability to make critical connections between course content and community experience.
+Here are two sample rubrics that assess students' ability to make critical connections between course content and community experience, as well as an example of a hand out to introduce reflection to students.